 Conduct periodical analyses of county government space needs in Prince Frederick.
 [CA, PW/GS]

-Continue the preference of locating county services in or near Old Town Prince Frederick.
+Continue the preference of locating county services in or near the Main Street/Old Town area.
 [BOCC, CA, All Departments]

 Goal 2: Maintain the high quality of the educational facilities in Prince Frederick: schools, college, and library.